Part D: Appendices

 The Title IX Coordinator will offer to assign an Advisor for any party if the party so chooses.
 If the parties choose an Advisor from the pool available, the Advisor will be trained and familiar with the College’s resolution processes.

-Expectation of an Advisor
+Expectations of an Advisor

-The College may also make reasonable provisions to allow an Advisor who cannot be present in person to attend a meeting/interview/hearing by telephone, video conferencing, or other similar technologies as may be convenient and available.
+The College may also make reasonable provisions to allow an Advisor who cannot be present in person to attend a meeting/interview by telephone, video conferencing, or other similar technologies as may be convenient and available.

 All Advisors are subject to the same College policies and procedures, whether they are attorneys or not.
 The College may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the College’s privacy expectations.